tripleee/SmokeDetector-wiki/Commands.md

  - `!!/location` - Replies with the current location, as set in the `config` file
  - `!!/test <string>` - Runs `<string>` against the filter as if it appeared in a question body.
  - `!!/whoami` - Replies with the bot's user id for that site
+ - `!!/amiprivileged` - Lets you know if you are in the list of privileged users

 # Commands as reply for everyone